 Depending on where you live in London, you may need to travel up to two hours to your practice placement.
 If you live outside of London, your travel time may be considerably longer.

-Assessment is through a combination of written assignments/essays, presentations, role play, written reflection, portfolio, practice placements, practice placement portfolios, seen examination, take home examination papers and extended essays.
+You’ll be assessed through a combination of presentations, role play, written reflection, portfolio, practice placements, practice placement portfolios, examinations and extended essays.

 Credits and levels of learning